 Getting a second opinion is very common.
 Yet some patients worry that their doctor will be offended if they ask for a second opinion.
 Usually the opposite is true.
 Most doctors welcome a second opinion.
 And many health insurance companies pay for a second opinion or even require them, particularly if a doctor recommends surgery.

 When talking with your doctor about getting a second opinion, it may be helpful to express that you’re satisfied with your care but want to be certain you’re as informed as possible about your treatment options.
 It’s best to involve your doctor in the process of getting a second opinion, because he or she will need to make your medical records (such as your test results and x-rays) available to the doctor giving the second opinion.
 You may wish to bring a family member along for support when asking for a second opinion.

 If your doctor can’t suggest another specialist for a second opinion, many of the resources listed above for finding a doctor can help you find a specialist for a second opinion.
-You can also call NCI’s Contact Center at 1-800-4-CANCER (1-800-422-6237) for guidance.
+You can also call NCI’s Cancer Information Service at 1-800-4-CANCER (1-800-422-6237) for guidance.

 Choosing a Treatment Facility

 As with choosing a doctor, your choice of facilities may be limited to those that take part in your health insurance plan.
 If you have already found a doctor for your cancer treatment, you may need to choose a treatment facility based on where your doctor practices.
 Or your doctor may be able to recommend a facility that provides quality care to meet your needs.

 Some questions to ask when considering a treatment facility are: